vertigokidd/tictactoe/README.md

 # Tic-Tac-Toe

-An unbeatable tic-tac-toe game written in Javascript with an HTML interface.
+A tic-tac-toe game written in Javascript with an HTML interface.

 ## Installation